mattfoster/ipython-tmbundle/README.md

 Currently all commands are aliases to the shortcut `⌃⇧I` (Shift + Ctrl + I), and will only activate when the scope is `source.python`.
 The commands `Edit ipythonrc` and `View config directory` are available in all scopes.

+Please be aware that this bundle know **nothing** of the state of the running IPython.
+This means that repeated calls may not have the effect you expected.

+Also note that if you have a running IPython instance that you want to be detected, you should switch its tab to front.

 # Configuration

 If you wish to specify the arguments with which `ipython` is run, you can set `TM_IPYTHON` in TextMate's preferences.
 I recommend setting this variable to `ipthon -pylab -wthread`.